uc-cdis/gdc-cohort-copilot/README.md

 # GDC Cohort Copilot

 **GDC Cohort Copilot** is an AI copilot tool to assist in the curation of cohorts from the NCI GDC using natural language.
-We share GDC Cohort Copilot as a containerized Gradio app on HuggingFace Spaces available at: [https://huggingface.co/spaces/uc-ctds/GDC-Cohort-Copilot](https://huggingface.co/spaces/uc-ctds/GDC-Cohort-Copilot).
+We share GDC Cohort Copilot as a containerized Gradio app (also enabled as an MCP tool!) on HuggingFace Spaces available at: [https://huggingface.co/spaces/uc-ctds/GDC-Cohort-Copilot](https://huggingface.co/spaces/uc-ctds/GDC-Cohort-Copilot).

 The implementation of the web app can be found in the git submodule at: [`app`](https://huggingface.co/spaces/uc-ctds/GDC-Cohort-Copilot/tree/main) (links to HuggingFace repo).